igo95862/bubblejail/README.md

 Profile name: code_oss

-## Known issues
+## TODO

 * No way to spawn new commands inside already launched sandbox.
 This will cause issues with such things as opening links in a browser from another application.
-Possible solution is to use --userns option of bubblewrap.
+We will need to write a PID1 helper for sandbox that does communication with the outside world.
+* D-bus proxy.
+Probably use what flatpak uses and Arch Linux packages under xdg-dbus-proxy.
+* Figure out what is needed from /etc/.
+I think that nssswitch.conf and hosts might be needed but should be modified before passing in to sandbox.
+* Change configuration format to .toml instead of .json.
+Should be easier to edit for humans.
+Also add "edit" command that opens the configuration file in the EDITOR. (possibly validate after editing)
+* Add "auto-create" command that looks for binaries and profiles and creates instances.
+This allows for quick installation.
+* Implement imports.